 - The number one request from women and minorities is flexible work.
 If you offer it (and you really should) then ensure this is communicated.

 - Do you speak to the audience you wish to attract.
 A 2013 study found that women are less likely to respond to job ads which included traditionally masculine language such as competitive, dominate and leader.
 We recommend using gender neutral or warm language that encourages collaboration.

 - Engagement with niche networks

 So once you’ve sourced this diverse talent, what next?
-Its essential to create an inclusive environment to ensure that your new hires flourish and encouraged to share their diversity perspectives with Engagement strategies.
+It’s essential to create an inclusive environment to ensure that your new hires flourish and are encouraged to share their diverse perspectives with engagement strategies.